-Focused ultrasound is an early-stage, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with endometrial tumors.
+Focused ultrasound is a rapidly evolving, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with endometrial tumors.
 This novel technology focuses beams of ultrasound energy precisely and accurately on targets in the body without damaging surrounding normal tissue.

 How it Works

 Where the beams converge, focused ultrasound produces precise ablation (thermal destruction of tissue) enabling endometrial tumors to be treated without surgery.

 The primary options for treatment of endometrial cancer include surgery, chemotherapy, radiation therapy, targeted treatments and combinations.

 For certain patients, focused ultrasound could provide a noninvasive alternative to surgery with less risk of complications – such as surgical wound healing or infection – at a lower cost.
 Focused ultrasound can reach the desired target without damaging surrounding tissue, and enhance chemotherapy dose for the target, with less impact to the rest of the patient.
 It can also be repeated, if necessary.

 A clinical trial in multiple locations in France is using focused ultrasound to treat patients with rectal endometriosis.

 A clinical trial in London, UK, is investigating the use of focused ultrasound with a variety of metastatic lesions to the pelvis, including endometrial tumors.

 Focused ultrasound treatment for endometrial cancer is not yet approved by regulatory bodies or covered by medical insurance companies.